stackify/stackify-log-log4j12/README.md

 </appender>
 ```

+Note: *If you are logging from a device that has the stackify-agent installed, the environment setting is optional.
+We will use the environment associated to your device in Stackify.*

 Be sure to shutdown Log4j to flush this appender of any errors and shutdown the background thread:
 ```java
 LogManager.shutdown();